microsoft/dotnet-apiport/docs/HowTo/Introduction.md

 Additional reports can be generated in offline mode.
 Any implementation of `Microsoft.Fx.Portability.Reporting.IReportWriter` can be used.
 Add an entry to `unity.config` following the pattern of the HTML and json writers.
 The offline mode will pick it up and allow reports to be returned in custom formats.

+Note that offline mode is not yet supported for .NET Core (CoreCLR) versions of ApiPort.